No Loan Again, Naturally

 "No Loan Again, Naturally" is the twelfth episode of the twentieth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on March 8, 2009.

-In the episode, the Simpsons lose their house, but Ned Flanders buys it and offers to rent it back to them.
-However, when they turn out to be less-than-reliable renters, Flanders kicks them out.
 "No Loan Again, Naturally" was written by Jeff Westbrook and directed by Mark Kirkland.

 Maurice LaMarche guest starred in the episode.
 It was seen by 5.99 million viewers.